wchetan/OliveStore/README.md

 - React Native
 - Typescript
-- redux-persist with realmdb [not in use]
+- redux-persist with async storage
-- react-navigation  [not in use]
+- react-navigation
 - react-native-root-siblings
 - react-native-vector-icons
 - will be updated ...